pandas-dev/pandas/doc/source/timeseries.rst

 ~~~~~~~~~~~~~~~~~~

 Some of the offsets can be "parameterized" when created to result in different
-behavior.
+behaviors.
 For example, the ``Week`` offset for generating weekly data accepts a
 ``weekday`` parameter which results in the generated dates always lying on a
 particular day of the week: